|

 Element-Properties |

-A dialog to show the exact element properties. |
+A dialog to list the element-properties. |

 |